NicholasPCole/dodc/README.md

 # DigitalOcean Droplet creator

-A doctl-based shell script to quickly create a single DigitalOcean Droplet.
+A dialog-based shell script to quickly create a single DigitalOcean Droplet.

 ![The `dodc` main menu lists options for creating and configuring a Droplet.](screenshot.png)